Lee Brilleaux: Legacy

 After a one-year hiatus Dr. Feelgood appointed Pete Gage as their new vocalist.

 In 2011, contemporary artist and Dr. Feelgood fan Scott King announced his intention to commemorate Lee Brilleaux by erecting a 300-foot gold-plated statue of the musician on the foreshore in Southend-on-Sea close to the legendary Kursaal where the band played some of their most important gigs.
-An e-petition was launched to collect signatures in support of the project, and it now has approximately 1500 signatures.
+An e-petition was launched to collect signatures in support of the project, which as of 2018 had approximately 1500 signatures.

 In 2014, music writer Zoë Howe announced her intention to write Roadrunner, a biography based on Brilleaux's life, including a collection of his life stories and memories, with classic and unseen images.
 The book reached 100% crowd-funding via Unbound on 18 May 2014.
 Howe is also the co-author of Looking Back at Me, an autobiography of Wilko Johnson, the original guitarist with Dr. Feelgood.

 The book was published, by Polygon, as Lee Brilleaux: Rock'n'Roll Gentleman.